aaqilk1/retro-isp/readme.md

 The front panel is probably my favorite front panel next to the 486dx2 minitower front panel.

 ![IMG_2148](https://github.com/user-attachments/assets/08e56032-d946-453b-85d4-1121e2713bc3)
 Rear of the device with the expansion ports, console cable and NM visible.
 The NM-HDV is atop the router and I've got the NM-HD-2V on the top left (slot 2) port with a VIC-4FXS and VIC-2FXS for through-dial testing.
-The black cable wsa hooked up to a USB modem and the white to a telephone.
+The black cable was hooked up to a USB modem and the white to a telephone.

 ![IMG_2150](https://github.com/user-attachments/assets/e132de8b-9b08-415c-baad-84d12ead1c12)
 Under the hood, Note the space on the top left for a redundant power supply, the RAM slots, the Cisco internal CF card and expansion headers on the motherboard.
 This one has 2 NM slots with the top one accomodating a double-wide card and the bottom one accomodating a regular card.